visgl/deck.gl/dev-docs/RFCs/v8.0/binary-support-improvements-rfc.md

 The `value` array represents a flat buffer that contains the value for each object that would otherwise be returned by a function accessor.
 For example, `getPosition: d => [d.x, d.y, d.z]` is equivalent to `getPosition: {value: new Float64Array([x0, y0, z0, x1, y1, z1, ...])}`.
 This buffer can be constructed by something like `data.flatMap(d => [d.x, d.y, d.z])`.

-Additionally, `attribute.vertexCounts` must be specified if the attributes contain variable-width data, for example paths and polygons. `vertexCounts` must be an array that contains the number of vertices at each object index.
-For most layers, it is assumed to be `new Array(data.length).fill(1)`.
+Additionally, `attribute.vertexStarts` must be specified if the attributes contain variable-width data, for example paths and polygons. `vertexStarts` must be an array that contains the starting indices of each object.
+For most layers, it is assumed to be `[0, 1, 2, 3, ...]` as in one vertex per object.

 ```js
 // EXAMPLE 1 - PointCloudLayer